 "We're lost!"
-Douglas exclaimed removing his pith hat and wiping away the sweat on his forehead with a dirty bandana.
+Douglas sighed removing his pith hat and wiping away the sweat on his forehead with a dirty bandana.

 "What do you mean we're lost?" asked Fran sitting down on a rock next to him, removing a shoe and dumping out some misplaced stones.

 "The panels of the map, they are in the wrong order." he held the map under her nose and pointed.

 Fran didn't know why she or any of them hadn't noticed this before.
 It was more than obvious; streams that should have been connecting from panel to panel stopped dead and the path they had been following stopped and started at different places.
 Something was wrong, and where was Aldous?